On unbounded invariant measures of stochastic dynamical systems: Appendix: Proofs of technical results

-Since the function $g$ is directly Riemann integrable and $-\8<\E S_{l}<0$, the function $R$ is well defined and finite for every $x$.
-Notice also that by the duality lemma \cite{F}
+Since the function $g$ is directly Riemann integrable and $-\infty<\E S_{l}<0$, the function $R$ is well defined and finite for every $x$.
+Notice also that by the duality lemma~\cite{F}

-\textbf{Step 2.} We claim that
+\textit{Step} 2.
+We claim that

-To prove this fact, observe that the process $ f(x+S_n) - \sum_{k=0}^{n-1} g(x+S_k)$ forms a martingale (for this purpose one has just to iterate the Poisson equation \eqref{poisson equation}).
-Then for any fixed $n$, $T\wedge n$ is a bounded stopping time, therefore by the optional stopping time theorem we have
+Indeed, the process $ f(x+S_n) - \sum_{k=0}^{n-1} g(x+S_k)$ forms a martingale [for this purpose one just has to iterate the Poisson equation (\ref{poissonequation})].
+Then for any fixed $n$, $T\wedge n$ is a bounded stopping time, therefore, by the optional stopping time theorem we have

-To justify that we can let $n$ tend to infinity and change the order of the limit and the expected value to obtain \eqref{eq: f-R} observe that
+To justify that, we can let $n$ tend to infinity and change the order of the limit and the expected value to obtain (\ref{eqf-R}) observe that